 Comprising a lively network of streets and lanes, maker spaces, workshops, laboratories, living laboratories and cafes, Fishermans Bend campus will be a globally-networked hub of knowledge and industry engagement.

-More information will be available throughout 2021, as the concept design is completed.
+More information will be available towards the end of 2022, as the concept design is completed.

 PLANNING AND DEVELOPMENT

 The University of Melbourne is following all relevant government planning processes for its proposed development at Fishermans Bend.